2 min read

 • Sharing updates regularly — not just when asking for money

-Tip: Use donation thermometers, project updates, and testimonials to help donors feel like partners in your work.
+Tip: Use donation thermometers, project updates, and testimonials to help donors feel like partners in your day to day work and mission.

 🦊